-Plus, most of these suggestions can be included in addition to your current diet by supplementing tablets or adding powders to the smoothies or oats or teas you have with and for your breakfast, lunch, snack or dinner.
+Plus, most of these suggestions can be included in addition to your current diet by supplementing tablets or adding powders to the smoothies, oats, or teas you have with and for your breakfast, lunch, snack, or dinner.

 For something to be considered an adaptogen, it is stated by Pukka Herbs that they must have the four N’s:1

 - Nourishing – be nutritionally strengthening